 Professor Lamperti's paper contrasts the quote of Justice Marshall with the views of President Richard Nixon, who expressed the opinion that “the death penalty can be an effective deterrent of specific crimes”.

-It is worthwhile to note that the counterargument to Justice Marshall's conclusion was not that capital punishment was justifiable on the basis that there was evidence of it being effective.
-Rather, the other position taken before the Court seemed to be that prohibiting states from employing capital punishment was outside the scope of the powers of the US federal government.
-Unless I misread something in the reasons of the Court, none of the Judges of the Supreme Court stated that there was any evidence before the Court that capital punishment was effective.
+It is worthwhile to note that Justice Marshall's conclusion was uncontroverted.
+No Judge concluded that capital punishment was justifiable on the basis that there was evidence of it being effective.
+Rather, the other position taken before the Court seemed to be that prohibiting states from employing capital punishment was a jurisdictional issue i.e. the power to prohibit capital punishment was outside the scope of the powers of the US federal government.
+As I read it, none of the Judges of the Supreme Court stated that there was any evidence before the Court that capital punishment was effective.

 Professor Lamperti notes that his view is consistently affirmed by leading criminologists: